eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 that the public keys in the attestations are associated.
 Key association is described in \[Topic 9\].

-##### 6.6.3.10 Relying Party authenticates the Wallet Instance and the Wallet Provider
+##### 6.6.3.10 Relying Party authenticates the Wallet Unit and the Wallet Provider

-[Section 6.5.3](#653-wallet-instance-activation) above describes that a Wallet Provider, during activation of a Wallet Instance, issues a Wallet Instance Attestation (WIA) to the Wallet Instance.
-When requesting attributes from a Wallet Instance, a Relying Party Instance:
+[Section 6.5.3](#653-wallet-instance-activation) above describes that a Wallet Provider, during activation of a Wallet Unit, issues a Wallet Unit Attestation (WIA) to the Wallet Unit.
+When requesting attributes from a Wallet Unit, a Relying Party Instance:

-- ensures it obtains the WIA from the Wallet Instance.
+- ensures it obtains the WIA from the Wallet Unit.
 The technical way this will be done is yet to be determined, see [Section 6.5.3](#653-wallet-instance-activation).

 - verifies the signature over the WIA using the Wallet Provider trust anchor obtained from the Wallet Provider Trusted List.

-- verifies that the Wallet Instance is in possession of the private key belonging to the public key in the WIA.
-This proves that the Wallet Instance is authentic and is provided by the trusted Wallet Provider.
+- verifies that the Wallet Unit is in possession of the private key belonging to the public key in the WIA.
+This proves that the Wallet Unit is authentic and is provided by the trusted Wallet Provider.

-##### 6.6.3.11 Relying Party verifies that Wallet Instance is not suspended or revoked
+##### 6.6.3.11 Relying Party verifies that Wallet Unit is not suspended or revoked

 [Section 6.6.2.4](#6624-pid-provider-or-attestation-provider-verifies-that-wallet-instance-is-not-suspended-or-revoked) explained how a PID Provider, or an Attestation
-Provider, can verify that a Wallet Instance is not suspended or revoked.
+Provider, can verify that a Wallet Unit is not suspended or revoked.
 The same mechanism is used by Relying Party Instances as well.

-##### 6.6.3.12 Wallet Instance enables the User to report suspicious requests by a Relying Party and to request a Relying Party to erase personal data
+##### 6.6.3.12 Wallet Unit enables the User to report suspicious requests by a Relying Party and to request a Relying Party to erase personal data

-A Wallet Instance will enable the User to report unlawful or suspicious requests for personal data by a Relying Party to a Data Protection Authority (DPA).
-To allow this, a Wallet Instance, perhaps in combination with the Wallet Provider backend, provides a dashboard allowing the User to lodge a complaint about a suspicious Relying Party presentation request to the DPA of the Member State that provided their
+A Wallet Unit will enable the User to report unlawful or suspicious requests for personal data by a Relying Party to a Data Protection Authority (DPA).
+To allow this, a Wallet Unit, perhaps in combination with the Wallet Provider backend, provides a dashboard allowing the User to lodge a complaint about a suspicious Relying Party presentation request to the DPA of the Member State that provided their